Easier, Better Writing: Harnessing Inspiration and Motivation

 Inspiration is about ideas.
 You might feel inspired by a line of poetry or a blog post or an article in the newspaper: it sparks off an idea for a short story or blog post or article.

 Motivation is about drive.
-It’s the urge to sit down and write, or to carry on writing when you’re half-way through the chapter or blog post you want to finish.
+It’s the urge to sit down and write, or to carry on writing when you’re halfway through the story, chapter, or blog post you want to finish.

 Inspiration can happen in a moment: motivation’s something that lasts longer.

 Of course, the two often go hand-in-hand.
-You have a great idea (could be big – a whole novel; could be small – a line of dialogue).
+You have a great idea (which could be for almost anything, from a novel series to a single line of dialogue).
 You feel enthused about sitting down to write about it.
 You jump in and then you want to keep going.

 It might still be perfectly adequate.
-In many cases, that could be all you need: perhaps you’re writing something for your job or for a client, and you just need to convey information.
+In many cases, “adequate” could well be all you need: perhaps you’re writing something for your job or for a client, and you just need to convey information.

-But in many cases, if you’re not inspired, you’re going to turn out something that’s somehow lacking heart.
+But if you’re writing fiction and you’re not inspired, you’re going to turn out something that’s somehow lacking heart.
 It might be a competent short story – it’s not going to be a competition-winner.

 And if you’re not motivated, you’re going to struggle to ever reach the end of a project, especially if it’s a long one, like a novel.

-Well, most of us can’t simply sit down and decide to feel inspired and motivated … but there’s a heck of a lot we can do to hurry the process along.
+So what can you do about it?
+Well, it might be tricky to sit down and decide to feel inspired and motivated … but there’s a lot you can do to hurry the process along.

 To get inspired, try: